angelospanag/my-personal-site/README.md

 ## Where can I find your CV?

-Always available on my website along with my contact details: https://angelospanag.me/about
+It is always available on my website, along with my contact details: https://angelospanag.me/about

 ## Favourite languages/tools for software development?